Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 What do I normally say now?

-And we have quite a few people to thank.
+And we have quite a few people to thank

-And we're running out of time.
+And we're running out of time

-These are the diehards, the absolute number one supporters in our lives.
+the absolute number one supporters in our lives.

 Thank you so much.

-And to thank them again, we'd like to welcome them into a beautiful place, a fictional club that we've created.
+we like to welcome them into a beautiful place,

-I like it when we have a longer list because you can really feel Dave getting into a rhythm.
+because you can really feel Dave getting into a rhythm.

-And you can really fuck that rhythm by criticising him immediately.
+And you can really fuck that rhythm

-No, not when he's in a rhythm.
+Not when he's in a rhythm.

-I haven't seen it often, but whenever he gets in one.
+I haven't seen it often,

 What a fucking bastard.

-And just to get ahead of your question, yes, I have got some more hors d'oeuvres and cocktails,
+And just to get ahead of your question,

-except none of them are actually edible this time.
+and cocktails except none of them are actually edible this time.

-This time it's just grenades.
+This time, this time it's just grenades.

+Like, Jaeger bombs?
 No, grenades.

 Live grenades.

+Yeah.
 Do not order anything.

 And Dave, have you booked a band?

-Yes, that Swedish band that I just mentioned at the end of the episode that has the war theme songs.
+Yes, that Swedish band that I just mentioned at the end of the episode that has the war theme

 Oh, that's right.